Body decoration is one of the most ancient ways to express a person’s creativity.

 People who already removed the tattoos know that this process takes more time than putting the ink on your body.
 Moreover removing tattoos hurts also more than its creation.
 Nevertheless, medicine has a wide range of tools to remove tattoos safely and for good:

 - Dazzle painting -You can’t say that this way actually removes the tattoo, as the color material still stays in the skin.
 This method lies in putting on another tattoo instead of the old one, the paint of which is maximally close to the natural skin color.
 This method has its disadvantages, as the tattoo won’t look natural no matter how professionally it is performed, as skin in this area doesn’t have its own transparency.
-This method is used only to hide small tattoos or light colored ones.
+This method is used only to hide small tattoos or light-colored ones.

-- Cryosurgery – This is a deep freezing of skin with liquid nitrogen.
-It is applied on the layer of skin until a light layer of ice appears on the skin.
+- Cryosurgery – This is deep freezing of skin with liquid nitrogen.
+It is applied to the layer of skin until a light layer of ice appears on the skin.
 Numerous applications of liquid nitrogen on the skin causes a thermal burn, this layer dries out and in a week or so falls apart.
 A small scar is left after this procedure which will disappear for good in some time.

 - Mechanical method -Tattoos are removed with the upper layer of skin with the help of a cutter.
 The session is done in two parts.
 During the first part, the upper layer is removed, giving access to the coloring material.
-During the second part of the procedure, the deeper layer of skin is removed.
+During the second part of the procedure, the deeper layer of the skin is removed.
 The procedure is not the safest one, as there is a high risk of getting infected.
-Therefore, you should be extremely careful with this method.
+Therefore, you should be very careful with this method.

 - Laser This method is burning a tattoo together with an upper layer of skin.
 To burn the tattoo with a laser is easier, faster and painless compared to the other ways.
 But there is a high possibility of leaving a scar, and the healing time is quite long.